-An HR analyst (human resources analyst) uses computer applications and techniques to analyze its human resources data.
+An HR analyst (human resources analyst) uses computer applications and techniques to analyze human resources data.
 They gather, research, analyze, and use the data to find and share valuable business information with the management.
-This information helps the organization find better candidates, motivate the current employees, and fix the staffing problems.
+This information helps the organization find better candidates, motivate the current employees, and fix staffing problems.

 4. Financial Analyst

 The average salary for a financial analyst is 4.0 lakh per annum.
 The average salary ranges from 2.1 lakh per annum to 10.1 lakhs per annum (Source).
 The employment opportunities are also expected to grow, projecting 9% growth from 2021 to 2031 (Source).